DIO Series Diets

 What It Means

 Since the first box shipped, these diets have become the standard for research in the field of obesity, diabetes, and metabolic syndrome.
-Top worldwide breeders CRL, Taconic and JAX, feed D12492 to produce DIO mice for the research community.
-A recent Google Scholar search revealed over 2000 of publications in which these diets were utilized.
+Top worldwide breeders Charles River, Taconic and JAX, feed D12492 to produce DIO mice for the research community.
+A recent Google Scholar search revealed over 3,600 publications in which these diets were utilized.
 By using these standards, investigators are privy to a wide range of reference data from an expanding research publication base.

 D12492 is only 1 of the more than 20,000 diets we’ve formulated and produced and there’s more every day.